priya-gitTest/kungfuPandas/final_project/final_project.md

 Your final project is to build a Pig Latin translator.

 For those of you who do not know the rules for translating an English word to Pig-Latin are as follows:

-	ï If the word starts with a vowel, it is unchanged. ï Otherwise, all of the consonants at the beginning of the word (up to the first vowel) are moved to the end of the word, preceded by a dash (for readability), and followed by ìayî.
+	‚Ä¢ If the word starts with a vowel, it is unchanged.

+‚Ä¢ Otherwise, all of the consonants at the beginning of the word (up to the first vowel) are moved to the end of the word, preceded by a dash (for readability), and followed by ‚Äúay‚Äù.

 What I want you to do is using the MVC format build a program that can translate to Pig Latin and from Pig Latin.